49 small business ideas for teen entrepreneurs

 6. Tutoring and teaching

-Tutoring children and fellow teens in subjects you are skilled at can be a profitable business.
+Tutoring kids and fellow teens in subjects you are skilled at can be a profitable business.
 And it doesn’t have to be just school subjects.
 You could also teach music lessons, sports, or even coding.

 7. Car washing and detailing

 Vehicle upkeep and maintenance can be costly.
 Why not get a piece of that action?
-Washing cars don’t require much equipment.
+Washing cars doesn’t require much equipment.
 Detailing requires more skill and specialized equipment, but you can usually charge significantly more.

 8. Photography and videography